 The location is close to where the River Tone flows into the River Parrett , and it is important to note that the River Tone runs past Athelney, where King Alfred was hiding out in 878.
 The location would therefore have been strategic for defending Athelney.
 It is possible to see Burrow Mump from Athelney and, of course, vice-versa.
 The location is also close to where the River Cary once joined the Parrett, although the Cary now runs into King’s Sedgemoor Drain to the north.
+It should be noted, however, that particularly in Winter and Spring (covering the period when Alfred was at Athelney), the concept of getting to Athelney by travelling down the Parrett and then the Tone would have made no sense, as the area would have been largely flooded, making individual rivers indistinguishable.
 There is a half built 18th century church atop Burrow Mump, which is incomplete because funding ran out, and the structure is now a war memorial.
 However, there is evidence of earlier building going back to the 12th century.
 There is a car park, and those who walk up the steep incline are rewarded with great views.

 An interesting story was toldto me regarding the King Alfred pub in Burrowbridge.
 This related to a three-legged so-called “Alfred Table.”
 Although I was told that it was eventually dated to be much more recent, it still apparently sold for a handsome sum to an American.